mathieux51/reply-demo/README.md

 npm run test
 ```

+To make sure the db is always I would need to consider other cases.

 # TASK 3: SCHEDULE SERVICE DESIGN AND IMPLEMENTATION

+Because I'm out of time to do the design and implementation, I'm only going to explain what I would do if I had more time.

+First I would create a new endpoint `/schedule`.
+I would look for cars that have the required features.
+If no cars were found, I would send a response with that information.
+Second I would check for the desired pick-up and drop-off location.
+I choose a simple 1-dimensional coordinate system that goes from 0 to 100.
+I would choose how long it takes to go from 0 to 100.
+With that information, it would be possible to calculate the latest drop-off time depending on what the earliest pick-up time is.

+Finally I would add tests with the two following strategies.

 # TASK 4: MANAGEMENT AND SCHEDULE SERVICE TESTING

 ## [Lab](https://github.com/hapijs/lab)